skills17/euroskills-web-development-2023/src/modules/module-b/INSTRUCTIONS.md

 ### Login

-All other pages are protected and not accessible to non authenticated users.
+All other pages are protected and not accessible to non-authenticated users.
 Login should be possible by providing a username and a password.
 As the first version of the website will only allow users to sign up by invitation only, it is not necessary to be able to register accounts.